A Little Less

 So when our kids get older and can finally read on their own, we happily pass the baton.
 We relent.
 We use those 20 minutes to finally go stare at a wall.

 But I saw a post on Instagram earlier this week from Libby Pingpank that really grabbed my attention.
-She shared that in 2015, Scholastic reported that 40% of kids ages 6-11 wished their parents had kept reading aloud to them.
+She shared that in 2015, Scholastic reported 40% of kids ages 6–11 wished their parents had kept reading aloud to them.

 They don’t want a theatrical performance.
 They just want the connection.